 The story of Eamon and Sheila Lennihan is well know in these parts and sadly their story is not uncommon.
 You could search for a year and a day amoung the headstones in this grave yard but you will find no monument to the late Eamon Lennihan.
 He left a more personal reminder of his passing.
 This is his story.

 Eamon Lennihan farmed a small holding, clinging to the very edge of the land before it gave way to the harsh Atlantic Ocean.
 Like so many others he had to turn to to the sea to make ends meet.
 Early each day he would take his battered old bike and ride the short distance to Kelly's Cove and his Currach.
-For those that don't know, a Currach is a traditional Irish boat, which is made from pitch and hide.
-The hide has been replaced by canvas in more modern times.
+For those that don't know, a Currach is a traditional Irish boat, made from pitch and hide.
+The hide in modern days had been replaced by canvas, but the intention remained the same.
 In these simple craft, Irish men have challenged the might of the sea for hundreds of years, gathering what little they needed to survive.
 Sometimes the saddest facts are also the simple ones.
 Not every man that left in a Currach came back.

-In the Lennihan's cottage, Sheila prepared a pot of stew for lunch, tended the chickens and looked after the few cattle they possessed.
+In Lennihan's cottage, Sheila prepared a pot of stew, tended the chickens and looked after the few cattle they possessed.
 When the sun began to dip towards the west, the pot of stew remained untouched and cold on the kitchen table.
-Shelia had worn a trench from door to window with worry as she waited for Eamon to return.
+Shelia had worn a trench of worry, from door to window, as she waited for Eamon to return.
 He had never been this late before.
 In the end she could wait no longer and hurried toward Kelly's Cove.
-As she raced past farmers in the fields she asked if they had seen her Eamon?
+As she raced past men toiling in the fields she asked if they had seen her Eamon?
 None had.
 Soon the news spread and concerned friends began to gather.

 When Sheila reached the end of the path she saw Eamon's bike leaning against the dry stone wall bordering the sheltered inlet, his Currach was not on the shingle beach.
 Sheila searched the ocean for her husband as people rallied round.
 Men ran to boats, launching them into the evening sun and stroking for known fishing spots.
 Women gathered around Sheila but she would not be move from the edge of the cliff.
 She searched the horizon and cried with joy when she spotted a boat, only to sob with anguish when she realised it was a search boat returning empty handed.

-I give Mrs Lennihan's headstone a touch for luck before walking down the path that will take me to Kelly's Cove, to stand on the headland, as she had done every night, and watch the sun go down over the wild Atlantic Ocean.
-As I round the last corner I catch a glimpse of Eamon's Monument, still lying against the wall where he left it all those years ago.
+I give Mrs Lennihan's headstone a touch for luck before walking down the path that took me to Kelly's Cove, to stand on the headland, as she had done every night to watch the sun go down over the wild Atlantic Ocean.
+As I rounded the last corner I caught a glimpse of Eamon's Monument, still lying against the wall where he'd left it, all those years ago.
 An old bike waiting to carry its owner home.